What Is Nursing?

 Dates for submitting the A.D.N.
 Program Application:

-The online Program Application must be submitted from January 28 through March 15 for the Somerset program, from September 15 through October 15 for the Laurel program, and TBA for the Spring 2025 Manchester program.
-Applications submitted at times other than listed above will not be considered during the selective admissions process.
+The Program Application must be submitted by March 15 for the Somerset program, by October 15 for the Laurel program, and TBA for the Spring 2025 Manchester program.
+Applications submitted after the deadlines listed above will not be considered during the selective admissions process.

 Upon admission to the program, the student must submit the following: